kkruecke/cplus-documentation/notes/tree23.rst

       if (sibling->isLeaf()) {

-          return node2Delete;
+          return;
       }

-      // Recursive case: This only occurs if fixTree adopt the sole child of pnode.
+      // Recursive case: This only occurs if fixTree adopted the sole child of pnode.
 The other child was deleted from the tree and so sibling->children[!child_index] == nullptr. std::unique_ptr<Node>& nonemptyChild = pnode->getNonNullChild();

       // Is sibling to the left?